 The cornerstone to begin working on any price optimization project is the sales dataset, i.e., to have the sales information of your business.
 Whether you are an e-commerce or a brick-and-mortar store, sales information is the first asset we have to focus on, and where our analysis will begin.

 What do we mean by the sales dataset?
-To put it simply, we need access to the sales information of the business segment that the company is willing to optimize its pricing strategy.
+To put it simply, we need access to the sales information of the business segment that the company is willing to optimize the pricing strategy for.
 If you already know beforehand which segment this is, great!
 You are one step ahead.
-But if you don’t, no worries, we can help you decide which is the best segment to start based on your sales information, as we will see in our example.
+But if you don't, no worries, we can help you decide which is the best segment to start based on your sales information, as we will see in our example.

 Usually, companies choose to store their sales information in one of the following structures: